 Access to general university computing resources is automatically provisioned and deprovisioned based on a person's active relationship with Wayne State.
 Identity Management systems automatically translate a person's role into the appropriate access to systems such as email, LDAP, and Active Directory based on approved timelines.

 Firewalls and secure networking

 The Information Security Office maintains and manages the network firewalls and intrusion detection systems that protect campus computers from unauthorized access.
 Wayne State employees can request a firewall rule exemption utilizing the firewall change request form.

 SSL certificates increase security by adding encryption and validity to our public servers.
-Individual and wildcard certificates are typically available for WSU servers free of charge, subject to the requirements in our SSL Certificate Issuance Policy.
+Individual and wildcard certificates are typically available for WSU servers free of charge, subject to the requirements in our SSL Certificate Insurance Policy.
 To request an SSL certificate, fill out the SSL certificate request form.

 University computers and servers are regularly scanned for vulnerabilities which may be exploited by hackers to cause disruption or data loss.
 System administrators receive monthly scan reports detailing open vulnerabilities, and must resolve any issues in a timely manner.